MarcGrol/go-training/README.md

 http://go-talks.appspot.com/github.com/MarcGrol/goopenkitchen/openKitchen.slide#1

 You can also run it locally on your own device:
-Use the "present"-tool to view and "execute" the presentation.
+Use the "present"-tool to "run" the presentation.

-Get the present application:
+Step 1 - Get the present application:

     go get golang.org/x/tools/present
     # present binary should now be in ${GOPATH}/bin

-Start presentation within the goopenkitchen directory:
+Step 2 - Fetch the presentation from github

     go get github.com/MarcGrol/goopenkitchen

+Step 3 - Start presentation within the goopenkitchen directory:

     cd ${GOPATH}/src/github.com/MarcGrol/goopenkitchen
     # run present tool in background
     present -http=127.0.0.1:3999 &

-Point your browser at: http://127.0.0.1:3999
+Step 4 - Point your browser at: http://127.0.0.1:3999